shanika/rand-pin-gen/README.md

 1. 1000 - 8999
 2. 8999 - 9999

-Then generate a random number from first half and check if its already used using a tracking array
+Then generate a random number from first block and check if its already used using a tracking array
-If already used return a sequential number from 2nd half
+If already used return a sequential number from 2nd block

 - Space complexity: O(n) n: max value